amazonlinux/amazon-linux-2023/al2023-support-statements/README.md

 $ dnf supportinfo --pkg glibc

 Name                 : glibc
-Version              : glibc-0:2.34-7.amzn2022.x86_64
+Version              : 2.34-52.amzn2023.0.2
 State                : installed
 Support Status       : supported
-Support Periods      : from 2022-06-30      : supported
+Support Periods      : from 2023-03-15      : supported
-                     : from 2027-06-30      : unsupported
+                     : from 2028-03-15      : unsupported
-Support Statement    : Amazon Linux 2022 End Of Life Link                 : https://aws.amazon.com/amazon-linux-ami/faqs/
+Support Statement    : Amazon Linux 2023 end-of-life Link                 : https://aws.amazon.com/amazon-linux-ami/faqs/
-Other Info           : This is an Example Support Statement for the AL2022 Tech Preview.
-In this example, the end of
+Other Info           : This is the support statement for AL2023.
+The end-of-life of Amazon Linux 2023 is
-                     : life of Amazon Linux 2022 would be June 2027.From this point, the Amazon Linux 2022 packages : (listed below) will no longer, receive any updates from AWS.
-This support period is an EXAMPLE : ONLY, and may differ at GA date.
+                     : March 2028.
+From this point, the Amazon Linux 2023 packages will no longer receive : any updates from AWS.

 ```